-The MLS is different from the Medicare levy, which is a 2% tax paid by most taxpayers to continue funding the public healthcare program.
-The MLS is payable in addition to the Medicare levy.
+The MLS differs from the Medicare levy, which is a two per cent tax paid by most taxpayers to fund the public healthcare system.
+For those on higher incomes, The MLS is payable in addition to the Medicare levy.

 Thankfully, the MLS can be easily avoided by taking out hospital cover, though keep in mind if you haven’t held it for the entire financial year, you could have to pay the MLS for each day you didn’t hold cover.

 If you earn less than a specified amount, you will not pay the MLS.
 If you earn above the respective income threshold and do not hold an appropriate private hospital policy, you will pay the MLS for every day of the financial year you aren’t insured.